Vincexodus/MetroMantap/README.md

       python data-scraping/monthly-ridership.py  # Query the OpenAPI for monthly ridership data
    ```

-2. **Data Preparation**:
+2. Data Preparation:

    - Use `data-preparation/prepare-data.py` to process and prepare the collected data

-3. **Model Training**:
+3. Model Training:

    - `model/lstm.py` is used to train the LSTM models for each OD pair

-4. **API**:
+4. API:
    - `api.py` provides an API interface for the trained models
-   - Open a new terminal
+   - Open a new terminal and navigate to `ridership-LSTM` directory
-   - Run the API using `uvicorn api:app --reload`
+   - Start the app using `uvicorn api:app --reload`
-   - This endpoint reads the `future_predictions.csv` file from each OD pair folder in the `model/lstm/` directory and returns the predictions as a JSON response.
+   - This endpoint reads the `future_predictions.csv` file from each OD pair folder in the `model/lstm/` directory and returns the predictions as a JSON response
-   - The API will be available at `http://0.0.0.0:8000/predictions/`.
+   - The API will be available at `http://0.0.0.0:8000/predictions/`

 ## References